GoogleCloudPlatform/community/tutorials/ml-pipeline-with-workflows/index.md

 }
 ```

-Run the following command to confirm that the model has been deployed.
+Wait a few minitues, and run the following command to confirm that the model has been deployed.
+(Note: it may take a few minutes until the deployed version becomes ready.)

 ```bash
 gcloud ai-platform models list --region global